nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 * Abide by the TOPS [Code of Conduct](https://github.com/nasa/Transform-to-Open-Science/blob/main/CODE_OF_CONDUCT.md)

 ## Anticipated Delivery Dates:
-12/1/2022: In-person / virtual workshop materials for Module 1: Ethos of Open Science \
+1 Dec 2022: In-person / virtual workshop materials for Module 1: Ethos of Open Science \
-3/1/2023: Description of certification process for all modules \
+1 Mar 2023: Description of certification process for all modules \
-4/1/2023: In-person / virtual workshop materials and certification process for all modules \
+1 Apr 2023: In-person / virtual workshop materials and certification process for all modules \
-4/1/2023: MOOC and certification process \
+1 Apr 2023: MOOC and certification process \

 # Course Enrollment and Teaching Event Plan
 ## Upcoming Events